 While our functional currency is the U.S. dollar, we also have some non-U.S. dollar or non-U.S. dollar linked exposure to currencies other than NIS.
-These are mainly non-U.S. dollar customer debts, payments to suppliers and subcontractors, obligations in other currencies, assets or undertakings.
+These are mainly non-U.S. dollar customer debts, payments to suppliers and subcontractors as well as obligations in other currencies, assets or undertakings.
 Some subcontractors are paid in local currency under prime contracts where we are paid in U.S. dollars.
 The exposure on these transactions has not been in amounts that are material to us.
 However, when we view it economically advantageous, due to anticipated uncertainty in the applicable foreign exchange rates, we seek to minimize our foreign currency exposure by entering into hedging arrangements, obtaining periodic payments upon the completion of milestones, obtaining guarantees and security from customers and sharing currency risks with subcontractors.

-A significant part of our future cash flows that will be denominated in currencies other than the NIS and the U.S. dollar were covered as of December 31, 2015 by forward contracts.
-On December 31, 2015, we had forward contracts for the sale and purchase of Euro, GBP and various other currencies totaling approximately \$234 million (\$178 million in Euros, \$46 million in GBP and the balance of \$10 million in other currencies).
+A significant part of our future cash flows that will be denominated in currencies other than the NIS and the U.S. dollar were covered as of December 31, 2016 by forward contracts.
+On December 31, 2016, we had forward contracts for the sale and purchase of Euro, GBP and various other currencies totaling approximately \$207 million (\$127 million in Euros, \$36 million in GBP and the balance of \$44 million in other currencies).

 We also use forward exchange hedging contracts and options strategies in order to limit our exposure to exchange rate fluctuation associated with payroll expenses, mainly incurred in NIS.
-These include forward contracts with notional amount of approximately \$703 million to purchase NIS maturing in 2015.
+These include forward contracts with notional amount of approximately \$647 million to purchase NIS maturing in 2016.
 (See also Item 11.
 Quantitative and Qualitative Disclosure of Market Risks.)
-As of December 31, 2015, an unrealized net loss of approximately \$7 million was included in accumulated other comprehensive income.
-As of December 31, 2015, all of the forward contracts are expected to mature during the years 2016 - 2021.
+As of December 31, 2016, an unrealized net loss of approximately \$19 million was included in accumulated other comprehensive income.
+As of December 31, 2016, all of the forward contracts are expected to mature during the years 2017 - 2021.